madisonrubylee/madisonrubylee/README.md

 <br />

 >3 year Front-end Developer experience.
 > I'm a front-end developer passionate about JavaScript engineering.
-(JavaScript, Vue.js in general).
+(JavaScript, React.js, TypeScript in general).
  I always try to see the products I develop from the user's standpoint.

  <br />